opentechinstitute/commotion-bigboard-gatherer/README.md

 1. bigboard_nodes_json_path is the path __both local and remote__

 #### Other configurations
-If the bigboard gatherer is running on a client that is not itself a node in the mesh, you will need to add some routing information to the gatherer server.
-Essentially you need to route requests for 5.0.0.0/8 through the wireless AP to keep those addresses from resolving on the wider internet.
-Assuming you are connected to a node with the IP 103.75.125.1 this command should work:

-    ip route add 5.0.0.0/8 via 103.75.125.1

-Once that is set up, the last step is to add a cron job for the script, so that the node data gets regularly updated.
+The last step is to add a cron job for the script, so that the node data gets regularly updated.
 This example will set it to update every minute.

     * * * * *  /usr/bin/python /home/bigboard/ffhmap/ffmap-node-data.py